StephanieLarocque/ift6266_project/README.md

 # April 30th : Summary of my work

+Sadly enough, I achieved my better results with y basic CNN network (as presented in April 15th blog post).
+Those results were blurry (probably because of the L2 reconstruction loss), but were still able to match the context and colors.

+I tried a lot of variants that finally didn't generate better quality images.
+Here is a very brief summary:

+### Captions

+### Adversarial set-up

+### Acknowledgements

+I used the dataset loader and the caption preprocessing from Francis Dutil.
+I had also interesting discussions with him and other people  in the lab, including Sandeep and people outside Deep Learning course.

+### Papers

 # April 28th : Other investigations with W-GAN

 Since my model wasn't even able to overfit a small subset (like you can see in the picture below), I tried a bunch of other variants to find a set-up where the generator/discriminator could both learn in an useful way.